Sanji2495/Mouse-Controller-for-UE4.27.2/README.md

 This plugin provides Blueprint Functions to map any Keyboard- or Gamepad Button or -Axis to any Mouse Button or -Axis.

-- You can find this Plugin in the folder "Input"
+- You can find this Plugin in the Folder "Input"

 How to Use: